revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 Dinosaur occurrences were downloaded from the [Paleobiology Database](https://paleobiodb.org/).
 The models described in this tutorial can be computationally expensive, especially given a large number of intervals and ranges, so to ensure the analysis runs within a reasonable timeframe, available occurrence data has been subsampled.
 Specially, we took a random subsample of 116 species that were >66 Ma, associated with <5 Myr stratigraphic age uncertainty and identified at the species level.
-Fossil ages were also treated as known, taking the mid point between the minimum and maximum age associated with the specimen.
+Fossil ages were also treated as known, taking the mid point between the minimum and maximum age associated with each specimen.
-Specimens were binned into four intervals of interest: the Early and Cretaceous, the Jurassic and the Triassic.
+Specimens were binned into four intervals of interest: the Early and Late Cretaceous, the Jurassic and the Triassic.
 Finally, we rescaled the timeline, such that the Cretaceous-Paleogene boundary = the present (*i.e.,* 66 Ma = 0 Ma).
 This allows us to avoid estimating rates during any interval younger than Cretaceous, which is outwith our period of interest.
 The script used to generate this dataset is at the top of this page.